 As the stenoses are formed in the lumen of the arteries in arbitrary shapes, in fact, naturally these would be asymmetric in shape and thus it is not appropriate to assume the shape of stenoses as exactly axi-symmetric.
 Inspired by this fact, we propose to study the pulsatile flow of blood in a tapered narrow artery with asymmetric stenosis, treating blood as Carreau fluid model.
-This research problem has not been studied any researcher so far, to the knowledge of the authors.
-The expressions obtained by Sankar [19] for the flow quantities are used to obtain data for plotting the graphs for the present study.
-For the independent understanding of this paper, the expressions obtained for the flow quantities by Sankar [19] are derived in this paper in very concise form.
+This research problem has not been studied by any researcher so far, to the knowledge of the authors.
+The expressions obtained by Sankar (2016) for the flow quantities are used to obtain data for plotting the graphs for the present study.
+For the independent understanding of this paper, the expressions obtained for the flow quantities by Sankar (2016) are derived in this paper in very concise form.

-2. Mathematical formulation
+2 Mathematical formulation

 Consider the pulsatile, axially symmetric, laminar and fully developed flow of blood (assumed as viscous incompressible fluid) in the axial direction through a circular tapered narrow artery with mild overlapping constriction (stenosis).
 The geometry of segment of a tapered narrow artery with mild asymmetric stenosis is shown in Fig. 1a.
-Cylindrical polar coordinate system (r, φ, z) is used to analyze the flow, where r and z are the coordinates in the radial and axial directions respectively and φ is the azimuthal angle.
-The segment of a tapered stenosed artery for different values of n, δ and ψ are depicted in Figure 1b.
-The geometry of segment of tapered stenosed artery as shown in Figure 1a is represented in non-dimensional form as below (refer Sankar [19] for dimensional form of this equation):
+Cylindrical polar coordinate system $(r, \phi, z)$ is used to analyze the flow, where r and z are the coordinates in the radial and axial directions respectively and $\phi$ is the azimuthal angle.
+The segment of a tapered stenosed artery is shown in Fig. 1.
+The shapes of the tapered stenosed artery for different values of n, $\delta$ and $\psi$ are depicted in Figure 2.